At FDCA, we are committed to protecting your privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles.

 We do not sell, trade, or rent your personal information to others.

 We may need to provide your information to contractors or partners who supply services to us, or our members e.g. to handle mailings on our behalf, external data storage providers, IT service providers for the provision of Online Print Centre logins, financial services providers, or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
 However, we will do our best to ensure that they protect your information in the same way that we do.
+We also provide details of your (the educator) insurance status, which may include your evidence of insurance document, to the Service that you are registered with as well as to other regulatory authorities if requested.

 We may provide your information to others if we are required to do so by law or under some unusual other circumstances which the Privacy Act permits.